timdows/MediatRTemplate/README.md

 - Response

 ## Install
-1. Place the contents of this repository in a zip file and copy that to '%userprofile%\Documents\Visual Studio %version%\Templates\ItemTemplates'
+1. Place the contents of the directory 'VisualStudioTemplate' in a zip file and copy that zip file to '%userprofile%\Documents\Visual Studio %version%\Templates\ItemTemplates'
 2. Restart Visual Studio
 3. Under Add -> New Item there is the new template